Admission-related FAQs during the COVID-19 pandemic

 Q: How can I learn more about U of G?

-A: We have many different virtual options available on the like program specific webinars, individual meetings with Liaison Officers and online spring academic open houses.
+A: We have many different virtual options available on the like program specific webinars and individual meetings with Liaison Officers.

 Note: We've answered more general Admission FAQs on our new webpage.